I used a secured credit card to get my credit up from the lowest point it’d been. Here’s how you can do the same.

 How a secured card became a lifeline for my credit

 Back in 2018, my credit was in a sad place.
 I’d defaulted on two credit cards, had some minor collections spoiling the picture and only one paid off auto loan to keep my score from sliding all the way down to the poor rating.

 As soon as I saw some light at the end of the tunnel of my financial struggles, I decided it was time to work on my credit.
-Credit card issuers weren’t exactly fighting for my business, but Capital One approved me for the Secured Mastercard® from Capital One – and so my road back to good credit began.
+Credit card issuers weren’t exactly fighting for my business, but Capital One approved me for the Capital One Platinum Secured Credit Card – and so my road back to good credit began.

 It wasn’t fast but my credit score was improving.
 I had some of the collections removed when I paid them off, thanks to the collectors’ courtesy, and by summer 2019 my credit increased from around 620 to 640.

 I took out another car loan – not to improve my credit but because my old Mustang was all but falling apart and deserved a more caring driver than I could afford to be.
 Still, my timely payments might have benefited my score.